-Looking for more AIP recipes?
+Looking for more AIP recipes and meal plans?

 I offer a premade one month autoimmune paleo (AIP) meal plan, as well as an additional AIP recipe book which comes with 140 recipes in total (35 breakfast recipes, 35 lunch recipes, 35 dinner recipes, and 35 snack/dessert recipes)

-Tried the recipe?
+Tried my recipe?

 Please leave me a rating and review below, and post a picture of the dish to Instagram and tag me at @foodsnfeels 🙌

 You might also like:

 If you like this recipe, you might also like my other Christmas recipes:

 - Dairy Free Eggnog Cheesecake